5 min read

 I think being a "professional" is a load of crap.
 It's a thinly veiled way to embed snobbery and classism into spheres of power.
 Social class is the invisible inequality and the next frontier in diversity and inclusion.

 This has been a burning passion of mine for a while, and I've been holding back from taking a stand, worried that it will be career-limiting, off-putting, or that I don't have the credentials to speak in this space.
-I've decided that couldn't be more wrong, and that quite frankly: I don't care if it's true.
+I've decided that couldn't be more wrong and that, quite frankly, I don't care if it's true.
 Read this article, which features a bogan translation at the end, about why professionalism is a problem that harms us all.

 Big rant energy